mythril-forge/homebrew-spells/spells/level-1/arcane-weapon.md

 **Range:** self

-**Tags:** verbal, somatic, material
+**Tags:** verbal, somatic, material, concentration

 **Material Components:** a weapon

 ---

 ## Description
-You channel arcane energy into one weapon that you're holding, and choose one damage type: acid, cold, fire, force, lightning or thunder.
+Choose a weapon that you are holding, and choose one damage type: acid, cold, fire, force, lightning or thunder.
+You channel arcane energy of this type into your weapon.
-Until the spell ends, your weapon attacks are considered magical, and deal an extra `1d6` damage of the chosen type on a hit.
+Until the spell ends, attacks using this weapon deal an extra `1d6` damage of the chosen type, and are considered magical.

+If you let go of the weapon, its charm dissipates, and the spell ends.

+Whenever this spell ends, you can immediately cast it again using the same weapon (no action required).

 ---